GOGEBIC CONSERVATION DISTRICT

 MICHIGAN DEPARTMENT OF RURAL DEVELOPMENT AND AGRICULTURE

-The Qualified Forest Program provides a property tax exemption up to 18 mill of school operating tax to private landowners who actively manage their forest lands.
-Unlike the Commercial Forest Program, landowners are allowed buildings on enrolled acres and can maintain private access.
-To qualify, parcels must be at least 20 acres and 80% stocked with forest capable of producing wood products, parcels over 40 acres must be 50% stocked.
-The program caps at 640 acres.
+The Qualified Forest Program provides a property tax exemption to private landowners who actively manage their forest lands.
+Landowners are allowed buildings on enrolled acres and can maintain private access.
+To qualify, parcels must be at least 20 acres and 80% stocked with forest capable of producing wood products; parcels over 40 acres must be 50% stocked.
+A forest management plan written for the property needs to be in place prior to enrollment.

 Picture